 (b) A minor may possess an alcoholic beverage: (1) while in the course and scope of the minor’s employment if the minor is an employee of a licensee or permittee and the employment is not prohibited by this code; (2) if the minor is in the visible presence of his adult parent, guardian, or spouse, or other adult to whom the minor has been committed by a court; or (3) if the minor is under the immediate supervision of a commissioned peace officer engaged in enforcing the provisions of this code.

-At the Law Offices of Andrew S Peveto, we provide serious legal defense for ALL minors who receive a minor in consumption charge.
+At the Peveto Law, we provide serious legal defense for ALL minors who receive a minor in consumption charge.
 This includes minors who were actually arrested for MIC and who spent a couple hours or a night and jail, as well as minors who just received an MIC ticket.
 Either way, you have been charged with Consumption of Alcohol by a Minor and you need to seriously consider hiring a reputable local attorney to defend you.
 The law regarding MIC in Texas reads as follows:

 The Law – Minor in Consumption of Alcohol (Texas ABC 106.04)